tug17/ForecastModel/README.md

 ## Content of the repository

 py-files
-- `environment.yml` contains installed packeges and dependencies
+- `environment.yml` contains installed packages and dependencies
 - `run_arima.py` python file to run ARIMA model calibration and prediction
 - `run_preprocessing.py` python file for preprocessing and creating random data
 - `run_tuner.py` python file to train our ML models
-- `notebook_*` notebooks used to create paper figures and tables as well as auxilary plots
+- `notebook_*` notebooks used to create paper figures and tables as well as auxiliary plots
 - `ForecastModel/` contains the entire code to create, train and tune ARIMA and LSTM models
    - `ForecastModel/models.py` model architectures code
    - `ForecastModel/tuners.py` tuner code